 Contact centers have never been more important to the customer journey.
 Once seen as a cost center, the enterprise contact center today is a hub for new revenue generation and a core driver of customer success.
 From initial inquiries to customer support, live agent interactions are key customer touchpoints that impact business relationships—and the bottom line.
 Customers consistently indicate they want excellent customer service from real people they can talk to, whether they want custom quotes or answers to complex questions.
-That’s why the “Great Resignation” made 2021 a challenging year for contact center administrators.
+That’s why the “Great Resignation” has made this a challenging time for contact center administrators.

 Higher Attrition Puts Extra Pressure on Contact Center OPEX